marcosagnoletto/marcosagnoletto.github.io/index.md

 As an undergraduate, I studied geometric probability, integral geometry and stereology in Euclidean space.
 Additionally, I studied the homology of surfaces and an introduction to algebraic topology.
 After that, my Master's dissertation was about the isoperimetric inequality in the Cartan-Hadamard manifolds and the Aubin conjecture.

-Currently, during my PhD, I am studying Allard's $\epsilon$-regularity theorem and the regularity at the boundary of $Q$-valued functions.
+Currently, during my PhD, I am studying Allard's $\varepsilon$-regularity theorem and the regularity at the boundary of $Q$-valued functions.

 For a detailed version of my curriculum, see [here]({{ site.baseurl }}/files/Curriculum.pdf).